thomasdigby/grunt-svg-extend/README.md

 # grunt-svg-extend

-> Converts SVG files to a series of SASS placeholders with encoded SVGs and optional PNG fallbacks.
+> Converts SVG files to a series of SASS placeholders or mixins with encoded SVGs and optional PNG fallbacks.
 It should ease the process of creating UI icons for a site, and provide good browser support with the PNG fallback.

-> I recommend combining this task with [grunt-svgmin](https://www.npmjs.org/package/grunt-svgmin) and [grunt-svg2png](https://www.npmjs.org/package/grunt-svg2png) to create a workflow that is entirely automated.
+> I recommend combining this task with [grunt-svgmin](https://www.npmjs.org/package/grunt-svgmin) and [grunt-svg2png](https://www.npmjs.org/package/grunt-svg2png) to create a UI workflow that is entirely automated.

 ## Getting Started
 This plugin requires Grunt.